 The Union Hall is located at 311 S. Highway 146, Baytown, Texas.
-The Union employs an Office Manager, Pamela Ayala.
+The Union employs an Office Manager, Pamela Ayala, who has been with us for 23 years.
 Pamela is also a Notary Public if you need a Notary just call her at the Union Hall.

 Union Membership Meetings take place at the Union Hall on the second Tuesday of each month beginning at 5:30 p.m.
 You can reach the Union hall at 281-427-1024.

 The current membership is approximately 700, most of whom are Process Technicians.
 Two other Unions represent employees at the Baytown facilities: the International Association of Machinists and Aerospace Workers, Lodge 1051 (IAM), which represents machinists; and the International Brotherhood of Electrical Workers, Local 527 (IBEW), which represents electricians.

 Our success is not the result of an individual effort, but of working people coming together to make life better for ourselves and our families.
 We encourage you to join our Union family and become a proud member of USW Local 13-2001.